Home Guides Recipes Safety Resources Download Free

 • Drinks from a cup more independently

-• Baby shows no interest in food after 7 months
+• No interest in food at all after 7 months

 • Extreme gagging or vomiting at every meal

-• Baby refused to eat any solid foods by 9 months
+• Refuses all solid foods by 9 months

-• Significant weight loss or poor weight management
+• Significant weight loss or poor weight gain

 • Cannot sit upright independently by 8 months

-• Not bringing objects to their mouth by 7 months
+• Not bringing objects to mouth by 7 months

-Trusted products to make BLW easier.
-Links are affiliate - at no extra cost to you!
+Products that genuinely make mealtimes easier.
+Affiliate links — at no extra cost to you.

 Munchkin Stay Put Baby Suction Bowl